 I'll never forget the first time I heard a pair of high-quality nearfield studio monitors.
 I was working for an A&R rep at Verve Records, and we were listening to new singles through some cute, colorful 2-way Tannoys in his office.
 The experience of listening to music through them was different than any other speakers I'd ever heard before.
 Instead of just "playing back the song," they were recreating the recording with a sense of depth and accuracy.
 It wasn't just about detail--although they did have a good level of detail.
 They were balanced.
 The instruments and voices in the recording were actually "placed" in the space in the room in front of me.

 Since then, I've seen the pro audio market become flooded with 2-way nearfield monitors from various companies.
 Some were actively powered with their own discrete amps, and some were passive and required an external amp.
 The sound quality was pretty darn good much of the time, too; definitely a huge step up from the sort of makeshift setups most people had hooked up in their home studios.
-But the one option I never saw was for someone to build a studio monitor (Although a friend and I did attempt this, with terrible results, since we had no idea how to design a speaker back then).
+But the one option I never saw was for someone to build a studio monitor (Although a friend and I did attempt this back in college, with terrible results, since we had no idea how to design a speaker back then).
 Most project studio owners are DIYers in their own right; willing to get their hands dirty, trying to do what the big boys do for a fraction of the cost.
 So why couldn't they have the ability to build their own speakers?

 The Hitmakers are here to fill that role.
 It's a straightforward DIY project that a project studio owner can attempt, and be assured good results.
 For those who are not woodworking inclined, there are very high-quality knock-down cabinets available from DIY Sound Group for this project, in which case the only tools you'll need to build the cabinets are some wood glue, some clamps (or tape) to hold the cabinet together while the glue dries, and a drill to mount the drivers.